 Metal materials such as aluminium sheets or corrugated iron are durable, long-lasting and environmentally friendly.
 They are also a fire retardant and lightweight roofing option.
 You can colour match your roof to suit the colour palette of your home for a consistent look.
 Metal sheet roofing offers a sleek, modern aesthetic, and can also be used on curved roofs.
 Metal roofs are also a preferred option in areas prone to bush fires, as they are more sealed than tiled roofs, and therefore at a lower risk of an ember attack.

 However, metal can be prone to rust and is harder to fix or modify when comparing to roofing tiles.
 Metal roofs are a lot louder during a rain or hail storm, and some painted metal roofs can end up peeling, chipping or fading if not cared for properly.

 Concrete tiles are also durable, especially in harsh conditions, and are long-lasting.
 Like metal, concrete tiles are also fire retardant but maintains their colour better.
 There are several roofing style options to match your home design.
 Concrete tiles are especially popular for heritage and character homes.

 Although, is it a much more strenuous effort to install concrete tiles.
 This, coupled with their maintenance costs, can make them quite pricey.
 Concrete tiles can break, and as they are a lot heavier than metal roofing sheets, your roof needs to be well supported to withstand the weight.
 The ideal minimum pitch for tiled roofs is between 18 and 22 degrees, so some roofs may not be ideal for roofing tiles.

 Caring For Your Roof

 Your roof will last for as long as you put effort into maintaining it.
 Penny pinching here is not recommended, as if you cut corners you may face hefty maintenance costs in the long run.
-Select high quality roofing materials that suits your home and your budget.
+Select high-quality roofing materials that suit your home and your budget.